History of The Fins UP! Sports Camps for Girls

 Sharon was a much loved member of the New York Sharks Women's Pro Football Team.
 On Christmas eve, 2001, she was killed in a tragic car accident that would forever change the lives of those who knew her.
 Sharon loved playing the game of football and was equally passionate about teaching it to others.
 As a tribute to Sharon, the Sharks created a football camp where young girls could learn the sport of football from the women who played for the Sharks and hence, the Sharon Pascale Girls Football Camp was born.

-In 2003, New York Sharks owner, Andra Douglas, established the Fins Up Foundation for Female Athletics as a 501(c)3 not-for-profiit partner organization to the NY Sharks.
+In 2003, New York Sharks owner, Andra Douglas, established the Fins Up Foundation for Female Athletics as a 501(c)3 not-for-profiit "sister" organization to the NY Sharks.
 Under the Foundation, sports camps expanded into football camps, added a speaker's bureau, and several other community-based services - all focused on teaching under-served young girls, aged 12-17, not only the sport of football, but essential life skills.

 The March 2007 football camp took on herstoric proportions when then Fins Up Foundation Executive Director, Andra Douglas, forged a relationship with the NFL and the their J.P.D.
 (Junior Player Development) program.
 The collaboration resulted in the first EVER JPD program camp for Girls, ages 14-17 and took place at the NY Giants practice facility!